Tips on Moving from a Large Space to Compact

-Moving from Large Spaces – Not every mover transitions from a small to a larger space.
+Not every mover transitions from a small to a larger space.
 In fact, for varying factors, many movers may end up doing the exact opposite.
 Whether moving from a single suburban home to a smaller apartment, moving to the city to be in closer proximity to your work, or simply choosing to adopt a lifestyle dedicated to minimalism, there are numerous reasons people choose to move from a large to a small space.
 However, downsizing during a move does not necessarily mean a downgrade to your lifestyle.
 When making the transition from large to small, it is important to plan with foresight and efficiency in mind.
-The following are five of the best tips for preparing to move from a large to a compact space with ease.
+The following are five of the best tips for preparing to moving from a large space to a compact space with ease.

 1. Know Your Dimensions